castorini/pyserini/docs/experiments-unicoil.md

 The indexing speed may vary; on a modern desktop with an SSD (using 12 threads, per above), indexing takes around an hour.

 ### Retrieval

-> If you've skipped the data prep and indexing steps and wish to directly use our pre-built indexes, use `--index msmarco-v1-doc-segmented-unicoil` in the command below.

 We can now run retrieval: